 You want to be taken to Hostinger’s website, so you enter the domain name hostinger.com into the web browser’s address bar.
 What you’re doing here is submitting a DNS request.

 Next, your computer will check whether it already stored a DNS entry of the domain you submitted locally.
-A DNS record is an IP address that matches the domain name.
+A DNS record is an IP address that matches the fully-qualified domain name.

 First, your computer will search its hosts file and cache.
 The hosts file is a plain text file that maps hostnames to IP addresses in an operating system, while the cache is temporary data stored by a hardware or software component.